How Metallica Brought Me to Faith in God

-As I was praying about how best to present this story, my Lord said, “Write as if Lars Ulrich were reading it.
+As I was praying about how best to present this story, my Lord Jesus Christ said, “Write as if Lars Ulrich were reading it.
 He needs My love too.”
-But this is for you, too - because I think you deserve to know this perspective.
+But this is for you, my reader, too--because I think you deserve to know my hard-won perspective on God and His ingenuity.

 This is the love of God in action.

-Lars (yes, you), I hope you choose to understand this – especially the concept of being “used of God” – because He’ll use you whether you want to be or not.
+Lars (yes, you), I hope you choose to understand this story--especially the concept of being “used of God”--because He’ll employ you whether you want to be involved or not.
 He made you.
-It’s His right.
+It’s His right and your privilege.

 Metallica and My Damnation

-Eleven was a full year for me.
+The age of eleven was a full year for me.
 I had aimed at being a writer since pre-school, and finally had two stories published in a small local paper.
-I also wound up attending the Sunday School class of a woman who considered me capable of understanding God's Word - the true Scriptures, without cutesy stories and songs to prop up my understanding.
+I also wound up attending the Sunday school class of a woman who considered me capable of understanding God's Word--the true Scriptures not watered down, nor packaged in cutesy stories and songs to prop up my understanding.
 Being allowed this way to take the Scriptures at face value caused me to gain spiritual momentum, and, in accordance with my new interests, I was baptized in front of the congregation of my home church.
 Finally, that summer, my best-friend pony died, leaving me in an agony of spirit.
 At the same time, I came in contact with Metallica.
-They were my first taste of Heavy Metal, and my first exposure to music that overtly glorified death.
+They were my first taste of Heavy Metal music, and my first exposure to songs that overtly glorified death.
 I was fascinated, like a snake with a piper.

 Through the Never